20 tips to get the most out of Google Drive, Docs, Slides, and Sheets

-When Google Docs first appeared more than a decade ago, the idea of software running in a browser was still a strange and unusual one.
-Since then, the rebranded Google Drive has gone from strength to strength, with millions now relying on the free word processing, spreadsheet, and presentation tools it offers.
+When Google Docs first appeared more than a decade ago, the idea of software running in a browser was a strange and unusual one.
+Since then, Google Drive has grown in strength, with millions now relying on the free word processing, spreadsheet, and presentation tools it offers.

-Just because you use Google Drive doesn’t mean you’re using it to its full potential.
-The suite offers unexpected, and powerful, features when you scratch its surface.
-Here are 20 of the most useful ones.
+But just because you use Google Drive doesn’t mean you’re using it to its full potential.
+The suite offers unexpected—and powerful—features when you scratch its surface.

 1. Work offline

-Google Drive’s offline mode lets you create and edit files in your browser even without an internet connection.
+Google Drive’s offline mode lets you create and edit files in your browser without an internet connection.
 As soon as you connect to the web again, it will sync your changes.
-To set it up, click the cog icon in Google Drive, choose Settings, and then tick the offline access box.
+To set it up, click the cog icon in Google Drive, choose Settings, and then check the box next to Offline.

 2. Copy formats

-One of the most useful tools inside Docs, Sheets, and Slides is a little button that looks like a paint roller, called Paint format.
-Select some text, click this button on the toolbar, and you can paste the text format (not the text itself) anywhere in your document as needed.
+One of the most useful tools inside Docs, Sheets, and Slides is a little button on the toolbar that looks like a paint roller, called Paint format.
+This will allow you to paste text format (not the text itself).
+To use it, select some text, click the paint roller icon, and select the text you want to reformat.
+Google will automatically change the formatting to match.

 3. Search within images and PDFs